nasa-jpl/ION-DTN/gh-pages/docs/BP-Service-API.md

 * Can be used if you wish not to make a copy of the data in the ION SDR (possibly to save SDR space)
 * You allow ION to access the original data (file) in the host computer's file system.
 Need to check if this restriction applies.
 * See example in `bpdriver.c`

+## Python API

+ION provides a Python API that is a wrapper around the C API, called [PYION](https://github.com/nasa-jpl/pyion), which is available on GitHub.